Sharks & Rays

 The cookiecutter shark is one of the most interesting sharks in the ocean, and it never grows bigger than 18-20 inches (~50 cm).
-It gets its common name from its feeding strategy of biting off small chunks of much larger animals (see more below).
+It gets its common name from its feeding strategy of biting off small chunks of much larger animals.
 This species is small and lives much of its life in the deep water column (mesopelagic).
 It is therefore difficult to study, so there is little known about exactly where it lives, but it has been collected or observed in many places around the world, most significantly in tropical to temperate latitudes.

 The cookiecutter shark is a parasite, meaning it feeds off larger animals, without killing them.
 It uses its sharp, pointed upper teeth to latch on the skin of a much larger shark, bony fish, or marine mammal and its thick, strong, triangular lower teeth to scoop out a mouth-sized chunk of flesh (or blubber).
 Several species – including bluefin tuna, great white sharks, spinner dolphins, and other large predators – have been observed with one or more scars caused by these sharks.
 Like all sharks, cookiecutter sharks lose several sets of teeth throughout their lifetimes.
 This process ensures that they always have sharp, healthy teeth capable of feeding by their preferred strategy.
 Unlike other species, though, cookiecutter sharks apparently purposely swallow the teeth that they lose.
 Some scientists believe that to be a result of them living in the nutrient-poor deep water column.
 By swallowing the relatively large teeth, they may be able to recycle the calcium and other materials important in tooth development.